 The Myth of the Katana

-Swords came later.
-And they were more status symbol than battlefield necessity, especially during peacetime when you were less likely to need to chop anyone in half.
+The katana?
+It became more status symbol than battlefield necessity, especially during the long peacetime of the Edo period when you were less likely to need to chop anyone in half.
 A polished katana tucked into your sash said, “I have discipline, training, and the means to kill you if needed.
-But also, I read poetry.”
+But also, I read poetry and understand the philosophical implications of cherry blossoms.”

 Code of Honor or Just Good PR?

-You’ve probably heard of bushidō, the so-called “way of the warrior.”
+You’ve probably heard of bushido, the so-called “way of the warrior.”
 Loyalty.
 Courage.
 Honor.
+Self-sacrifice.
 A lot of it sounds noble.
 Almost too noble.
-That’s because much of what we think of as bushidō was written down long after the actual samurai age was in decline.
+That’s because much of what we think of as bushido was written down long after the actual samurai age was in decline, sometimes centuries later.

 Strange Habits, Stranger Laws